BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md

 Multisigs like the one used in the previous example are often used to receive payments for collaborative work, whether it be royalties for a book or payments made to a company.
 In that situation, the above example works great: the two participants receive their money which they then split up.
 But what about the converse case, where two (or more) participants want to set up a joint venture, and they need to seed it with money?

 The traditional answer is to create a multisig, then to have the participants individually send their funds to it.
-The problem is that the first payer has to depend on the good faith of the second, and that doesn't built on the strength of Bitcoin, which is its _trustlessness_.
+The problem is that the first payer has to depend on the good faith of the second, and that doesn't build on the strength of Bitcoin, which is its _trustlessness_.
 Fortunately, with the advent of PSBTs, we can now make trustless payments that pool funds.

 > :book: ***What does trustless mean?*** Trustless means that no participant has to trust any other participant.
 They instead expect the software protocols to ensure that everything is enacted fairly in an expected manner.
 Bitcoin is a trustless protocol because you don't need anyone else to act in good faith; the system manages it.
 Similarly, PSBTs allow for the trustless creation of transactions that pool or split funds.